jarekb84/Grandus/docs/projects/project-01-establish-core-feedback-loop/epic-01-targeted-expansion-and-resource-setup/story-01-place-home-base-visually-in-home-hex.md

 ## Story Goal

-Allow the player to click on adjacent, uncontrolled hexes in the Territory View to select them as a potential target.
+Visually represent the player's Home Base centered within its designated starting hex in the Territory View.

 ---

 ## Initial Acceptance Criteria (Optional Placeholder)

-*   [Placeholder: Clicking on a hex adjacent to the home base hex registers an input event.]
-*   [Placeholder: Clicking an adjacent, uncontrolled hex updates the game state to mark that hex as the 'selected target'.]
-*   [Placeholder: Clicking the home base hex or an already controlled hex does not change the 'selected target' state (or deselects).]
-*   [Placeholder: Clicking a non-adjacent hex does not change the 'selected target' state.]
-*   [Placeholder: Only one hex can be the 'selected target' at a time.]
+*   [Placeholder: The Home Base entity is visible on the Territory View map.]
+*   [Placeholder: The Home Base entity is positioned visually within the boundaries of the designated starting hex.]
+*   [Placeholder: The Home Base entity appears centered (or appropriately positioned according to design) within the hex.]

 ---

 ## Notes / Context

-*   Focuses on the input handling and state management for selecting a target hex.
-*   Visual feedback for selection is handled in Story 6.
-*   Interaction with the `Expand Combat` button is handled in Story 7.
+*   This story focuses solely on the visual placement based on hex coordinates.
 *   This story was derived from Epic '01-Targeted-Expansion-And-Resource-Setup' as part of the initial breakdown.

 ---